TomaszStarek/wykrywanie-zaslepek/README.md

 # wykrywanie-zaslepek

-WPF app for detect caps in products before package.
+WPF app for cap\plugs detection in products before package.

 It use emgu cv library for image processing and cap detecting